#MeToo, phase 2: Doc explores heavy burden on women of color

 The project also has been associated with controversy, of course, due to Oprah Winfrey's well-documented withdrawal as executive producer just before the Sundance Film Festival, scuttling a distribution deal with Apple.
 Winfrey later acknowledged Simmons had called her and waged a pressure campaign, but said that wasn't why she bailed.

 But the film has moved on.
-It opened at Sundance anyway to cheers and two emotional standing ovations, and was soon picked up by HBO Max, where it premieres Wednesday.
+It opened at Sundance anyway to cheers and two emotional standing ovations, and was soon picked up by HBO Max, where it premiered Wednesday.

 For Dixon, vindication at Sundance was sweet.